druglogics/ags-paper/docs/index.md

 :::{.note}
 We have stored all the simulations results in an open-access repository provided by Zenodo: **TO-ADD link!!!!!**.
+:::

 Specifically, the results described above are stored in the compressed file `sim_res.tar.gz`.
-:::
+When uncompressed, the `sim_res.tar.gz` file outputs 2 separate directories, one per different topology (*CASCADE 1.0* and *CASCADE 2.0*).
+The directory with the *CASCADE 2.0* related results has 3 subsequent directories, corresponding to the different parameterization that was used in the simulations (link mutations, topology mutations or both).
+Each further directory, **specifies on its name** the *training type*, *simulation number*, *attractor tool* and *synergy assessment method*.

 ## Fitness vs Performance Methods {-}